Bleeding gums are a sign of a dental problem

 Keep your teeth for life

 The good news is that gum disease is treatable, even in its more advanced stages.
-If you are experiencing bleeding gums, your best bet is to contact Red Deer dentist Dr. Sandhu or Dr. Saby ASAP.
+If you are experiencing bleeding gums, your best bet is to contact Red Deer dentist Dr. Sandhu ASAP.
 By reacting quickly to bleeding gums and keeping gum disease at bay, we think there’s a good chance you can keep your natural teeth for life.